-To slip and cut drilling line, obviously the weight of the top drive cannot hang from the same line as the blocks alone did.
-The top drive technician will assist you in determining the length of a block-hanging sling to be installed in the derrick to a suitable beam so that the top drive is positioned at floor level.
+To slip and cut the drilling line, obviously, the weight of the top drive cannot hang from the same line as the blocks alone did.
+The top drive technician will assist you in determining the length of a block-hanging sling to be installed in the rig derrick to a suitable beam so that the top drive is positioned at floor level.
 If your rig is already fitted with a block-hanging sling, the sling and the eye on the blocks should be rated to support the weight of the top drive as well as the traveling block.
 The top drive will have to be connected to the drillstring and set in the slips as low as the block-hanging sling will allow, to help distribute the additional weight of the top drive.

 Note – When performing a slip and cut with a top drive it is possible to pump fluid into the well if necessary.

 Important – The blocks should never be hung from a floor tugger.